gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # Parallel DTLS Rekeying {#parallel-dtls}

-Rekeying in this specification is implemented by replacing the DTLS connection getting old with a new one.
-This feature MAY exploit the capability of parallel DTLS connections and the possibility to add and remove DTLS connections during the lifetime of the SCTP Association.
+Rekeying in this specification is implemented by replacing the DTLS connection getting old with a new one by first creating the new DTLS connection, start using it, then closing the old one.

 ## Criteria for Rekeying